theabolton/stm32f3-oscilloscope/README.rst

 Oscilloscopes are the absolute coolest tool ever!
 Nothing is better at letting us see, in real time, the "magic" working inside electronics.

-So, naturally, I want to build one.
-This is a project using an STM32F303 Discovery development board, programmed in Rust, to make a low-bandwidth digital storage oscilloscope (DSO).
+So, naturally, I want to build them.
+This project uses an STM32F303 Discovery development board, programmed in Rust, to make a low-bandwidth digital storage oscilloscope (DSO).